-The "Untitled" 1982 Skull painting's provenance can be traced from it’s original 1982 studio inception by the artist, to it’s purchase price at the same year's show for a sum of $19,000 ( of which the artist may have received around $9,000 for it ).
-Not bad for a painting which most likely took no longer than a few hours for him to paint & later in 2017 sold for $110,000,000.
+The "Untitled" 1982 Skull painting's provenance can be traced from it’s original 1982 studio inception in the gallery basement by the artist, to it’s purchase price at the same year's Gallery show for a sum of $19,000 ( of which the artist may have received around $9,000 for it ).
+Not bad for a painting which most likely took no longer than a few hours (imo & experience 8-10 hours max) for him to paint & later in 2017 sold for $110,000,000.

 Many of the second floor paintings we saw at Brainwash Art museum revolved around a heady display of Mona Lisa canvas reproductions in gold gilded frames with artful scribbles and artfully applied paint added for effect.

 The Mona Lisa, painted by Leonardo Da Vinci, is considered an archetypal masterpiece of the Italian Renaissance, it has been described as "the best known, the most visited, the most written about, the most sung about, the most parodied work of art in the world".

 Enter Mr. Brainwash…

 Leonardo di ser Piero da Vinci was an Italian polymath of the High Renaissance who was active as a painter, draughtsman, engineer, scientist, theorist, sculptor, and architect.
 Although he is best known for his dramatic and expressive artworks, Leonardo also conducted dozens of carefully thought out experiments and created futuristic inventions that were groundbreaking for the time.
 His keen eye and quick mind led him to make important scientific discoveries, yet he never published his ideas.